loosenthedark/clipadvisor-flask-app/README.md

 <p align="center"><img src="docs/images/screenshots/clipadvisor-landing1.png" alt="Clipadvisor landing page call-to-action" width="15%" height="auto"></p>

 - Assuming that the user _is not_ already logged-in, clicking on this `button` will bring them to the site's registration page.
 Here, they can either:
-  - fill out and submit a short form in order to create their profile (a requirement for posting reviews) or
+  - fill out and submit a short form in order to create a profile (a requirement for posting reviews) or...
   - click instead on the login `button` beneath the registration form, which will bring them to the login page where they can enter their previously-registered email and password in order to log in
-  - In either case, they will then be redirected to a page where they can compose and submit a review (a dismissible Flash welcome message - styled using Bootstrap's `.alert` classes - will appear between the main `.navbar` and the 'Rate your barber!' heading at the top of the `form` when they first arrive on this page):
+  - In either case, they will then be redirected to a page where they can compose and submit a review (a dismissible Flash welcome message - styled using Bootstrap's `.alert` classes - will appear between the main `.navbar` and the 'Rate your barber!' heading at the top of the `form` when they first arrive on this `/review-submit` page):
 <p align="center"><img src="docs/images/screenshots/clipadvisor-register-pre.png" alt="Clipadvisor registration form" width="15%" height="auto" style="margin-right: 20px;">
 <img src="docs/images/screenshots/clipadvisor-register-post.png" alt="Clipadvisor review submit form post-registration" width="15%" height="auto" style="margin-right: 20px;">
 <img src="docs/images/screenshots/clipadvisor-login-pre.png" alt="Clipadvisor login form" width="15%" height="auto" style="margin-right: 20px;">